veebch/boostbox/README.md

 The Boostbox was originally a little project to turn an old Super 8 viewer into a YouTube viewing terminal.
 After some time tweaking it, it turned into a terminal that used tmux, neomutt, weechat and gcalcli to spend as much time in a fast/responsive terminal as possible.

 # Parts
+- Raspberry Pi 4 (any sbc linux machine with HDMI out should work
+- AC to 5V DC power supply (to attach to switch)
 # Assembly

 # Setup